Usamarana01/Handwritten-digits-classification/README.md

 Run the notebook: jupyter notebook
  ## Dataset:
 The project uses the MNIST dataset, which is a collection of 28x28 pixel grayscale images of handwritten digits.
+## Results
+After training the model, it achieved an accuracy of approximately 92% on the test dataset.